 Temple University, Japan Campus (TUJ) is pleased to announce a new Continuing Education certificate program in Leadership Skills Training, starting from fall semester 2015.
 The new program will train students from various professional backgrounds who wish to develop and cultivate their leadership skills in their organizations and communities, profit or non-profit.

 Temple University, Japan Campus 2015 Commencement—Graduates Ready to be Next Generation of Global Leaders

-Temple University, Japan Campus (TUJ), held its 2013 commencement ceremony on Sunday, June 9 at the Shinagawa Prince Hotel, Tokyo.
-The TUJ ceremony was part of the 126th commencement of Temple University, which took place on May 16 at the main campus in Philadelphia, Pennsylvania.
-The commencement in Japan was attended by seven delegates headed by President Neil Theobald who assumed the position of the Temple's 10th president in January 2013, together with Mr. Mark Davidson, Minister Counselor for Public Affairs, U.S. Embassy Tokyo.
+Temple University, Japan Campus (TUJ) held its 2015 commencement ceremony on Sunday, June 7 at the Shinagawa Prince Hotel, Tokyo.
+The TUJ ceremony was part of the 128th commencement of Temple University (TU), which took place on May 8 at Main Campus in Philadelphia, Pennsylvania.
+The commencement in Japan was attended by five TU delegates headed by President Neil D. Theobald, together with Ms. Margot Carrington, Minister Counselor, Public Affairs, U.S. Embassy Tokyo.